medcomdk/dk-ehmi-sbdh/input/pagecontent/ehmiSBDH.md

 <!-- br -->

 BusinessScope has, however, been given its own chapter, as it differs significantly from the others.
-In the following, the general SBDH elements are presented for the provisionally 2 message types that EHMI operates with:
+In the following, the general ehmiSbdhelements are presented for the provisionally 2 message types that EHMI operates with:

 -	FHIR
 -	EHMI EnvelopeReceipt